 Owners gripe about issues with the ice maker.
 Some of the interior plastic pieces are flimsy and prone to breaking.
 Water filter is prone to springing leaks.

-An extremely large side-by-side model with ample interior space.
+Large side-by-side model with ample interior space.
 Streamlined, contemporary styling complements modern homes and custom kitchens.
 Built-in automatic ice maker and quality filtration system.
-Glass shelves are spill-resistant and configured for optimal organization.
+Glass shelves resist spills and are configured for optimal organization.
 Available in stainless, black, and panel.

 Price falls on the higher end of the spectrum.
 No on-door water or ice dispenser.

 Excellent capacity with a good design and width.
 Keeps food well and runs quietly.
-Measured water fill displays and dispenses water in ounces, cups, or liters.
+Handy pull-out tray is great for chilling food on plates and platters.
+Shelves provide organized food storage.
 On-door ice and water dispenser.
 Also comes in black and white.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.